 Tree mortality resulting from the drought of 2012 to 2016 was unprecedented.
 Trees died throughout the state but especially in the southern Sierra Nevada.
 Trees weakened by drought could not defend themselves from beetles, who burrowed under the bark and laid eggs.
-The larvae hatch and their burrowing kills and girdles the tree.
-Once beetles have gained entry to the tree through the bark, there is no way to kill them and the tree will die.
-Keeping trees healthy so they can fight off bark beetle attack is the best way to help them.
-Bark Beetles of California
+The larvae hatched and their burrow killed and girdled the trees.
+Once beetles gain entry to the tree through the bark, there is no way to kill them and the tree will die.

 Keeping Trees Healthy